 You may not hear this from too many lawyers but conveyancing in Callington or throughout Cornwall is an adversarial experience.
 Put another way, when it comes to conveyancing there exists plenty of room for friction between you and other parties involved in the legal transfer of property.
 For example, the seller, property agent and even potentially the lender.
 Appointing a law firm for your conveyancing in Callington an important selection as your conveyancer is your adviser, and is the ONE person in the process whose responsibility is to protect your legal interests and to keep you safe.

 Sometimes a potential adversary may attempt to convince you that you should follow their advice.
 As an example, the selling agent may claim to be assisting by suggesting your solicitor is dragging his heels.
 Or your financial adviser may tell you to do take action that is against your lawyers recommendation.
 You should always trust your lawyer above all other parties when it comes to the legal transfer of property.

-Various online forums that I have come across warn that are a common reason for delay in Callington house deals.
-Is that correct?
+Various online forums that I have frequented warn that are the primary cause of hinderance in Callington house deals.
+Is there any truth in this?